 It has been well-acknowledged that mRNA has the potential to be promoted as an important character in therapeutic regimens since over 20 years ago.
 Since the successful development and current massive use of mRNA vaccines for coronavirus disease 2019 (COVID-19) immunization, more mRNA-based tumor immunotherapies have been under-developed.
 Some typical mRNA-based tumor vaccines and COVID-19 vaccines are listed in Tables 2 and 3.
 FixVac (BNT111) is an intravenously administered liposomal RNA (RNA-LPX) vaccine developed by Biopharmaceutical New Technologies (BioNTech), which comprises RNA-LPX encoding 4 TAAs—NY-ESO-1, melanoma-associated antigen A3, tyrosinase, and trans-membrane phosphatase with tensin homology[44].
 These 4 antigens are non-mutated antigens quite common in melanoma and highly immunogenic but are barely expressed in normal tissues.
 The mRNA is enveloped by lipid nanoparticles to increase its stability, improve its transfection efficiency and avoid degradation[44,45].
 With regard to the FixVac platform, its product candidates feature the proprietary immunogenic mRNA backbone optimized for encoding specific shared antigens; and RNA-lipoplex, or RNA-LPX, the delivery formulation, meant to enhance mRNA’s stability and translation, targeting DCs in lymphoid compartments body-wide and to stimulate potent immune responses[44,46].
 BNT111 is an off-the-shelf mRNA vaccine product from the FixVac platform and not individualized for particular patients, but its proprietary RNA-LPX formulation with the general utility of these 4 non-mutant shared tumor antigens turned out to be effective.

-Sahin et al[47] has conducted the clinical trial named Lipo-MERIT (NCT02410733), which is a multicenter, open-label, dose-escalation Phase 1 trial to evaluate the safety and tolerability of vaccinated patients with stage IIIB-C and stage IV melanoma.
+Sahin et al[47] has conducted the clinical trial named Lipo-MERIT (NCT02410733), which is a multicenter, open-label, dose-escalation phase 1 trial to evaluate the safety and tolerability of vaccinated patients with stage IIIB-C and stage IV melanoma.
 According to the interim analysis as of July 29, 2019 of 89 patients who was intravenously administered BNT111 ranging from 7.2 μg to 400 μg, BNT111 alone or in combination with blockade of the CPI PD1, mediates durable objective responses in CPI-experienced patients with unresectable melanoma.
 Durable clinical responses in both monotherapy and combinatory therapy were accompanied by the induction of strong CD4+ and CD8+ T cell immunity.
 BNT111 vaccination was safe and well tolerated with no dose limiting toxicity.
 Most common adverse events were mild to moderate, transient flu-like symptoms, such as pyrexia and chills.
 Mostly they are early-onset, transient and manageable with antipyretics, and could be resolved within 24 h.

-Based on the promising results of Lipo-MERIT, BioNTech launched the randomized, multi-site, Phase II trial (NCT04526899) designed to evaluate the efficacy, tolerability, and safety of BNT111 combined with cemiplimab (Libtayo®) in anti-PD1-refractory/relapsed patients with unresectable Stage III or IV melanoma.
+Based on the promising results of Lipo-MERIT, BioNTech launched the randomized, multi-site, phase II trial (NCT04526899) designed to evaluate the efficacy, tolerability, and safety of BNT111 combined with cemiplimab (Libtayo®) in anti-PD1-refractory/relapsed patients with unresectable Stage III or IV melanoma.
 The trial was scheduled to recruit 120 participants and estimated to start in May 2021[48].
 In addition, iNeST is another typical platform in BioNTech and represents the pioneer in developing fully individualized cancer immunotherapies, which utilizes optimized mRNA encoding neoantigens identified on particular patients and features proprietary size- and charge-based RNA-LPX targeting DCs formulation[44].
 There are four ongoing clinical trials based on its product candidate RO7198457 (BNT122), two of which has entered phase 2.

 CONCLUSION